 29. “Having fun and enjoying hobbies is unproductive and leads to failure.”

 These questions are adapted from the process of self-inquiry from Byron Katy.
-What she calls, doing “The Work”.
+She calls this process “The Work”.

 1. Is it true?